CITY AND COUNTY OF HONOLULU RENT AND UTILITY RELIEF FUND

 There will be income limits for eligible households.

-Applications will open in phases.
-Phase One will open with applicants with total household income at or below 50% AMI.
+Applicants with total household income at or below 50% AMI (see chart).

 Honolulu County 50% Area Median Income (AMI) Table